jessiesiat/laradev/README.md

 Tables in laradev are prefix with 'laradev', i.e. 'laradev_books', etc. except for 'users' table.
 Make sure you dont have a table 'users' that already exists!

+First create a migration table to store changes made in the db. run `php artisan migrate:install`

 To create the tables, run this in your command line `php artisan migrate laradev`